 Allocation is a complex process.
 When an organ (other than kidneys) becomes available for donation, a DonateLife donor coordinator passes the necessary information to transplant units in that state.
 If there is no suitable recipient, the organ is offered to transplant units in other states and territories on a roster basis that is designed to promote equity.

 Criteria used in considering potential organ transplant recipients include:

 - how well the organs match the person

 - how long the person has been waiting for a transplant

 - whether the organ can be made available to the person in time.

-Organs such as the heart, lungs, liver and pancreas are matched to recipients by blood group, size compatibility and urgency.
-Kidneys are matched by blood group and tissue compatibility through the computerised National Organ Matching Service, administered by the Australian Red Cross Blood Service.
+Organs such as the heart, lungs, liver and pancreas are generally matched to recipients by cross matching blood group and antibodies, size compatibility and urgency.
+Kidneys are matched by cross matching blood group, antibodies and tissue compatibility through the computerised National Organ Matching Service, administered by the Australian Red Cross Blood Service.

 Information and common questions asked about transplantation

 Organ and tissue donations can save and significantly improve the lives of many people who are sick or dying.
 For many people with a serious or critical illness related to organ failure, organ transplantation is the only hope for a healthy life.
 The following pages will provide some information on the different organs and tissues that can be donated, and the reasons some people need a transplant.